Injury Attorneys You can Trust Serving Longview and the Surrounding Areas

 Getting Help When Disaster Strikes

-At Brett McCandlis Brown, PLLC, our personal injury and wrongful death lawyers have helped hundreds of clients facing the difficult and trying times that you are currently experiencing.
+At Brett McCandlis Brown & Conner, PLLC, our personal injury and wrongful death lawyers have helped hundreds of clients facing the difficult and trying times that you are currently experiencing.
 Personal injury law is not just our job, it is our mission – we absolutely will not allow you to be taken advantage of by streetwise insurance claims adjusters or anyone else responsible for your loss.
 Contact us today at 1-800-925-1875 or fill out our online contact form for your free consultation.